harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/thresholds.md

 Thresholds are used to specify test pass/fail criteria.
 Thresholds can be set on all metrics including custom ones and you can limit the data point of a metric that are being included in the evaluation by scoping the threshold with tags.

+**Note**: When using Thresholds, you want to stay within the defined values.
+Thresholds that evaluate to `false` will result in a failed test.

 ## Threshold expressions

 Thresholds can be specified in a short or full format.
 The short format looks like this: